achievements-app/psn-api/README.md

 - [`exchangeCodeForAccessToken()`](https://psn-api.achievements.app/api-docs/authentication#exchangecodeforaccesstoken) - Exchange your access code for access and refresh tokens.
 - [`exchangeNpssoForCode()`](https://psn-api.achievements.app/api-docs/authentication#exchangenpssoforcode) - Exchange your NPSSO for an access code.
+- [`exchangeRefreshTokenForAuthTokens()`](https://psn-api.achievements.app/api-docs/authentication#exchangerefreshtokenforauthtokens) - Get a new access token using your refresh token (bypassing the need to constantly auth with your NPSSO).

 ### Search